 Cost savings for retailers from GNFR procurement

 GNFR typically represents 15% of revenues – far less than is spent on products for sale.
-It may represent a far greater short-term margin opportunity, however.
+However, it may represent a far greater short-term margin opportunity.

 Evolving supply markets mean a chance to cut costs, but also to seek and grow new partnerships.
-The chance to innovate – added to the growing value of customer experience – means that it would be a mistake to underinvest in GNFR and the right suppliers.
+The chance to innovate – added to the growing value of customer experience – means that it would be a mistake to not to focus on GNFR and the right suppliers.
 With average retail margins around 2.5%, many retailers are looking for a reduction in costs.
 Procurement gives them direct control over the potential to find this, so GNFR is the ideal place to begin.

 10 Places to begin implementing your improved GNFR strategy